Ashwagandha vs. Maca: Which Adaptogen Is Right for You?

 You have the option to incorporate a daily maca supplement into your routine.
 The ideal dosage can be tailored to your individual requirements or your body's tolerance.
 A widely accepted and safe daily amount is typically under a teaspoon's worth, which is equivalent to approximately 3.1 grams, for no more than four months.

+Yes — and this is where things get interesting.
 Absolutely!
 While it is generally considered safe to take ashwagandha and maca together, it is important to assess your individual health needs and how these two superfoods may interact with other supplements or medications.
 Consult a health professional before starting any new supplements or if you have any medical conditions.

 To us, a superfood is a superfood.
 Both ashwagandha and maca have amazing health benefits, and we don’t believe that one is better than the other — it really comes down to what you need in your health and wellness journey.